 Indoor air quality is vital to your household’s health.
 Did you know that the air inside the average home is much more polluted than outdoor air?
 It is—about five times more.
 In fact, the U.S. Environmental Protection Agency (EPA) has placed indoor air pollution as one of the top five environmental hazards.
 Mold, pollen, pet dander, radon and even formaldehyde are usually found inside homes.

 Humidity is also a concern when it comes to indoor air quality.
 Air that is too humid or too dry can have harsh effects on your health and damage your home.
-Let’s take a look at three of the ways Goode Bros AC & Heating can help you improve the indoor air quality in your Katy home.
+Let’s take a look at three of the ways Goode Bros AC & Heating can help you improve the indoor air quality in your Longview home.

 A Clean System is the First Step to Good Indoor Air Quality

 A dirty HVAC system can harbor and circulate allergens throughout your home.
 Your first line of defense is to keep your system clean and well maintained.
 The easiest thing you can do is assess your air filter routinely and replace it when it becomes dirty.
 In many households, the air filter needs to be changed every two or three months, but Goode Bros AC & Heating recommends that you check them every month—especially if you have indoor air quality issues.
 Annual furnace, heat pump and/or air conditioner maintenance is also important.
-Your technician will confirm your system is clean and not circulating dust and debris through your Katy home.
+Your technician will confirm your system is clean and not circulating dust and debris through your Longview home.